wp-plugins/microkids-related-posts/readme.txt

 With its full support for Custom Post Types, this plugin will work perfectly for both basic and advanced WordPress installations.

-See the official plugin homepage for [Microkids Related Posts](http://www.microkid.net/wordpress/related-posts/ "Wordpress Related Posts") for more info and discussion.
+See the official plugin homepage for [Related Posts for WordPress](http://www.microkid.net/wordpress/related-posts/ "Wordpress Related Posts") for more info and discussion.

 = Features =